Satisfactory Academic Progress (SAP)

 Summer Enrollment Equivalents

-form of scholarships, grants, assistantships, student employment and loans.
+students in the form of scholarships, grants, assistantships, student employment

 the FAFSA (Free Application for Federal Student Aid).